-20. Allowance for credit losses
+19. Allowance for credit losses

-We are exposed to credit losses on our net investments in finance and sales-type leases ("Finance Leases") and notes receivable related to the sale of aircraft and restructured operating lease payment amounts, which are included as notes receivable in other assets.
-Our Finance Leases credit exposure reflects the risk that our finance lease customers fail to meet their payment obligations and the risk that aircraft value is less than the unguaranteed residual value assumed in the Finance Leases receivable balance.
+We are exposed to credit losses on our net investments in finance and sales-type leases ("Finance Leases") and notes receivable related to the sale of aircraft and rescheduled operating lease payment amounts, which are included as notes receivable in other assets.
+Our Finance Lease credit exposure reflects the risk that our Finance Lease customers fail to meet their payment obligations and the risk that aircraft value is less than the unguaranteed residual value assumed in the Finance Leases receivable balance.